adisol19/PRODIGY_WD_02/README.md

-Web Development Intern - Task 2: Stopwatch WWeb Application
+Web Development Intern - Task 2: Stopwatch Web Application

 A web-based stopwatch application designed for time management and productivity.
 Built using HTML, CSS, and JavaScript, it offers a clean, responsive interface packed with essential features.